Team Contact Information:Denver Nuggets

 In addition to this unprecedented stretch, the Nuggets also enjoyed a single season of unmatched excellence in 2013.
 Denver won a franchise-record 57 games, including an all-time team best 15-game winning streak in March 2013.
 The Nuggets excelled in many areas that season, but most impressive was their 38-3 mark at Pepsi Center, the best home record in Denver franchise history.

-In the summer of 2011, Kroenke appointed Josh Kroenke team President and Governor.
-There were additional changes in the near future, as the Nuggets hired Tim Connelly as General Manager and Executive Vice President of Basketball Operations in July 2013 and named Michael Malone as Head Coach in June 2015.
+In the summer of 2011, Kroenke elevated Josh Kroenke to team President and Governor.
+In his expanded role, Josh Kroenke hired Tim Connelly as General Manager and Executive Vice President of Basketball Operations in July 2013 and named Michael Malone as Head Coach in June 2015.

-The Colorado Avalanche, also under Kroenke’s ownership, remain one of the most accomplished hockey clubs in the NHL.
+Under Kroenke’s ownership, the Colorado Avalanche have been one of the most accomplished hockey clubs in the NHL.
 In the team’s first season under his ownership (2000), the Avalanche hosted the NHL All-Star Game, won the Presidents’ Trophy, and defeated the New Jersey Devils to win the Stanley Cup, the second in franchise history (1996).
-The Avalanche have won four division championships under Kroenke’s watch, and during his first five years of ownership they sold out every home game and went on to post an NHL-record 487 consecutive game sellout streak.
-Additionally, the 2015-16 hockey season will feature yet another landmark event under Kroenke’s ownership with the Avalanche hosting the Coors Light NHL Stadium Series outdoor game on Feb.
+The Avalanche have won four division championships under Kroenke’s watch, and during his first five years they sold out every home game and went on to post an NHL-record 487 consecutive game sellout streak.
+Additionally, the 2015-16 hockey season featured yet another landmark event with the Avalanche hosting the Coors Light NHL Stadium Series outdoor game on Feb.
 27, 2016 at Coors Field.

-Kroenke Sports & Entertainment, Kroenke’s Denver-based company, owns Major League Soccer’s Colorado Rapids and the National Lacrosse League’s Colorado Mammoth.
-In 2007 the Rapids hosted the MLS All-Star Game and were chosen to again host the event this past season in 2015.
-The soccer club’s most successful campaign came in 2010, when they won the MLS Cup Championship and were honored at the White House for their achievement.
-The Mammoth has been a playoff participant in 12 of its 13 seasons and won the NLL championship in 2006.
+Kroenke Sports & Entertainment owns Major League Soccer’s Colorado Rapids and the National Lacrosse League’s Colorado Mammoth.
+The Rapids hosted the MLS All-Star Game in 2007 and 2015 and won the MLS Cup Championship in 2010.
+The Mammoth has been a playoff participant in 13 of its 14 seasons and won the NLL championship in 2006.
 The Mammoth also hosted the NLL All-Star Game in 2004 and 2009.

 In June 2011, Kroenke became the majority shareholder of Arsenal FC, the storied English Premier League football club.
-The St. Louis Rams won the Super Bowl in 2000 while Mr. Kroenke was a co-owner; he became the team’s principal owner in August 2010.
+The St. Louis Rams (now the Los Angeles Rams) won the Super Bowl in 2000 while Mr. Kroenke was a co-owner; he became the team’s principal owner in August 2010.

-Overall, the Nuggets, Avalanche, Rapids and Mammoth have made 36 playoff appearances, won three league championships and hosted five All-Star Games since 2000-01.
-Arsenal recently won the 2014 FA Cup and has qualified for the Champions League in 17 consecutive seasons.
+Overall, the Nuggets, Avalanche, Rapids and Mammoth have made 37 playoff appearances, won three league championships and hosted five All-Star Games since 2000-01.
+Arsenal won the 2014 and 2015 FA Cup and has qualified for the Champions League in 19 consecutive seasons.

 In 2014 KSE added to its outdoor media holdings with the acquisition of Sportsman Channel, which reaches more than 36 million U.S. households, along with a number of well-known outdoor enthusiast print and digital publications.
-Kroenke has also owned a 50-percent stake in the World Fishing Network since 2011, but in June 2015 purchased the remaining interest and now owns 100% of the network.
+KSE also owns the World Fishing Network.

-The Pepsi Center, a KSE-owned facility and the largest indoor arena, event center and concert venue in Colorado, is the home arena for the Nuggets, Avalanche and Mammoth, seating 19,155 for basketball and 18,007 fans for hockey.
+The Pepsi Center, a KSE-owned facility and the largest indoor arena, event center and concert venue in Colorado, is the home arena for the Nuggets, Avalanche and Mammoth, seating 19,718 fans for basketball and 18,007 for hockey.

 Kroenke’s enthusiasm and vision ensure that Denver will continue to be the top entertainment destination in the Rocky Mountain region for generations to come.
 Local media outlets have consistently named Kroenke one of the most significant people in the Denver arts and entertainment community, saying “no other person entertains more people more often.”